jiahuan-he/SD-realtime-collaboration/README.md

 }
 ```
 ### 5. Testing
+Currently, snapshot testing using `enzyme` covers most of the react components to ensure them render correctly.
 ### 6. Areas of improvements
 #### 6.1.
 TypeScript
 - TypeScript's static type checking feature, along with proper IDE setup and development configureation, would make